 This guide is the official xAPI reference and support resource for Department of Defense Instruction (DoDI) 1322.26.
 This reference contains the most recent technical information available and will be updated as ADL Initiative and the DADLAC identify new information or recommend changes to standards, specifications, conformance, testing, acquisition, and other distributed learning topic areas.
 Readers are encouraged to visit this reference frequently for the latest available technical information and guidelines.

 Since xAPI enables much richer opportunities for expression and tracking of learning experiences, reporting on xAPI data generated by DL content can be complicated.
-Learning record providers (content, assets, systems, software, or services that create Statements or other xAPI data) and authors of learning experiences should leverage common xAPI profiles, such as those identified in ADL Initiative's CoP Directory or in xAPI community registries.
+Learning record providers (content, assets, systems, software, or services that create Statements or other xAPI data) and authors of learning experiences should leverage common xAPI profiles, such as those identified in ADL Initiative’s CoP Directory or Working Groups or in xAPI community registries.
 In addition, profile specifications were created to facilitate wider adoption of specific xAPI use cases.
 The two profile specifications currently stewarded by ADL Initiative target compatibility with traditional course delivery of SCORM®-based learning management systems [LMSs]).
 These profiles specifications are described in more detail below.

 The SCORM® profile specification for xAPI provides a representation of the SCORM® data model as well as limited SCORM®-specific features, but uses xAPI for run time communications and tracking.
 The SCORM® profile was created as a compatibility approach to xAPI.
 It can be used to: